 Gabriella received her law degree from the University of Colorado Law School in 2011, in conjunction with a Master’s degree from the university’s Environmental Studies program.
 During her graduate studies, Gabriella focused on environmental and natural resources issues, and gained valuable legal experience in these areas while interning with the Colorado Attorney General’s Natural Resources and Environment Section, and clerking with Xcel Energy’s Office of General Counsel.
 Following law school, Gabriella clerked for the Honorable Daniel M. Taubman of the Colorado Court of Appeals.

-Gabriella currently serves on the Board of Directors of the Women’s Energy Network, Colorado Chapter, as well as on the Executive Council for the Natural Resources and Energy Section of the Colorado Bar Association.
+Gabriella currently serves on the Executive Council for the Natural Resources and Energy Section of the Colorado Bar Association.
 She is actively involved in the Boulder legal community through its local bar associations, having served as Co-Chair of the Natural Resources and Environmental Law Section of the Boulder County Bar Association and as Co-Chair for the Young Lawyers Division of the Boulder Bar in past years.
+She recently served on the Board of Directors of the Women’s Energy Network, Colorado Chapter.
 She performs Pro Bono work with Boulder County Legal Services and through the Colorado Bar.

 AREA OF PRACTICE